stagvant/DSDBG/README.md

 - Activates a way to pause cutscenes from the gamepad.
 - Activates developer menu which grants more freedom.
 - Activates TopMenuDebug in the options menu.
-- Additionally framepacing issues where fixed.
+- Additionally framepacing issues were fixed.
 - Disables motion blur which caused issues.

 ## Overworld debug camera